andreashouben/todo-playwright/README.md

 # TodoPlaywright

-This project demonstrates the usage of playwright
+This project demonstrates the usage of [Playwright](https://playwright.dev/)

 ## Init the project